aolney/ct-modular-book/docs/11-com-mod-generators.md

 The attenuverter/polarizer is often integrated into the carrier oscillator with a corresponding FM input.
 The voltage into the carrier's FM input is added to the voltage into the carrier's V/Oct input, so when only one input is used, these two inputs are interchangeable.
 When using both, the V/Oct defines the carrier's frequency, and the FM input defines the variation around that frequency.
-Thus as the modulator increases, the frequency of the output increases, and as the modulator decreases, the frequency of the output decreases, as shown in Figure \@ref(fig:fm-voct-composite).
+Thus as the modulator's strength increases,^[The strength of the modulation is the amplitude of the modulation, just like the strength of any wave is the amplitude of the wave.] the frequency of the output increases, and as the modulator's strength decreases, the frequency of the output decreases, as shown in Figure \@ref(fig:fm-voct-composite).

 (ref:fm-voct-composite) Voltage controlled oscillators typically have an FM input (lower left) in addition to a V/Oct input (upper left).
 The voltage from these two inputs is internally summed, thus V/Oct can be used to define a center frequency and FM can be used to define a variation around that frequency.
 Note the attenuator knob directly above the FM jack can be used to attenuate the FM voltage and therefore the strength of the modulation.
 The effect of the modulator through the FM jack (right) causes the carrier (yellow) to increase or decrease in frequency according to the value of the modulator (blue).